tpm2-software/tpm2-tools/man/tpm2_hmac.1.md

     Authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".

-  * **-g**, **--halg**=_HASH\_ALGORITHM_:
-    The hash algorithm to use.
-    Algorithms should follow the "formatting standards, see section "Algorithm Specifiers".
-    Also, see section "Supported Hash Algorithms" for a list of supported hash algorithms.

   * **-o**, **--out-file**=_OUT\_FILE_
     Optional file record of the HMAC result.
 Defaults to stdout.